owensgl/Sockeye/README.md

 * Long-read sequences modelled on those one may obtains using a PacBio NovaSeq machine, using [SimLoRD](https://bitbucket.org/genomeinformatics/simlord/src/master/) (Stocker et al 2016) [SimulateReads/HiFiReads/](SimulateReads/HiFiReads/)

-* **Coming soon** RNA-seq

-There are many programs for simulating sequencing reads.
-Such programs are typically used to benchmark methods.
-Here, we use those methods to generate data for teaching purposes.